linode/docs/docs/guides/development/javascript/authenticating-over-websockets-with-jwt/index.md

 author:
   name: Nathaniel Stickman
 description: 'In this guide, you will learn how to use Websockets and JSON Web Tokens, which are also called JWTs, together in your app with several practical examples.'
-og_description: 'In this guide, you will learn how to use Websockets and JSON Web Tokens, which are also called JWTs, together in your app with several practical examples.'
 keywords: ['websocket token authentication']
 tags: ['web applications']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-07-23
 modified_by:
   name: Linode
-title: "Authenticating Users Over WebSockets with JSON Web Tokens (JWT)"
-h1_title: "Use JSON Web Tokens (JWT) to Authenticate Users over WebSockets"
+title: "Use JSON Web Tokens (JWT) to Authenticate Users over WebSockets"
-enable_h1: true
+title_meta: "Authenticating Users Over WebSockets with JSON Web Tokens (JWT)"
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos